How Much is the Average Settlement for a Soft Tissue Back Injury in Pennsylvania?

 • Whiplash-related soft tissue damage

 These injuries can still cause debilitating pain, limited mobility, and emotional distress—especially when they lead to chronic back conditions.
+Symptoms of soft tissue injuries can include pain, swelling, bruising, and limited mobility.

 Why Soft Tissue Back Injury Settlements Matter in Pennsylvania